HCL-TECH-SOFTWARE/appscan-automation-framework/README.md

 2. Duplicate the configSample.js file in the config directory.
 Then rename it to config.js

-3. Duplicate the aseconfigSample.json file in the config directory.
-Then rename it to aseconfig.json

-4. Duplicate the serviceAccountConfigSample.json file in the config directory.
-Then rename it to serviceAccountConfig.json

-5. Update the encrypt.js file located in src\providers\ and replace encryptionKey with your own encryption key.****This is important!

-6. Update the fields in the config, to your appropriate settings.
+3. Update the fields in the config, to your appropriate settings.
 In the config you will see each modules names and then settings that are associated with that specific module.
 Those settings will be explained below for each module.

-7. Make sure to enter credentials for AppScan Enterprise, which is done by running updateASEPassword.js in the scripts directory.
+4. Make sure to enter ASEURL, keyId, and KeySecret for AppScan Enterprise and/or AppScan on Cloud, which is done in the config.js.

-8. If you would like to install the AppScan Enterprise Proxy as a windows service run the startASEProxyAsAService.js script located in the scripts directory.
+5. If you would like to install the AppScan Enterprise Proxy as a windows service run the startASEProxyAsAService.js script located in the scripts directory but make sure to update the encrypt.js file located in src\providers\ and replace encryptionKey with your own encryption key.****This is important!

 ## Pre-Built Modules
 All the pre-built modules are located in the src directory.
 Each module does a certain task and will be explained below.
 Make sure the settings in the config.js file are correct and up to date with what you want, then navigate to the root directory of the application.